-4.3 Supervisory Committee Responsibilities and Procedures
+4.4 Supervisory Committee Responsibilities and Procedures

-The importance of the Supervisory Committee to a student's graduate program cannot be emphasized too strongly.
-It is the Supervisory Committee who has responsibility for approving by majority vote the student's program of study and the Thesis Prospectus/Comprehensive Examination, as well as guiding the MA Thesis, the Thesis Defense, and Project/Non-Thesis.
+The importance of the Supervisory Committee (SVC) to a student's graduate program cannot be overstated.
+It is the Supervisory Committee who has the authority to approve, by majority vote, the student's program of study and the Prospectus.
+They will provide guidance during the MA Thesis/Project paper and the Thesis/Project defense process and by majority vote determining if a student has passed or failed their defense.
 The Supervisory Committee Chairperson and committee members may participate virtually whenever most convenient or if unable to be present on campus for the defense.